 To see how the NATO Alphabet Code looks like, check this image below.

-As you can see in the image, each letter has each own word.
-These words were set to be part of NATO Phonetic Alphabet because all of them sound phonetically different.
+As you can see in the image, each letter has its own word.
+These words were set to be part of the NATO Phonetic Alphabet because all of them sound phonetically different.

 For example: Hello.
-Telling this word in Military Alphabet is: Hotel-Echo-Lima-Lima-Oscar.
+Telling this word in the Military Alphabet is: Hotel-Echo-Lima-Lima-Oscar.

-So do you understand how to use Army Alphabet?
+So do you understand how to use and read this Phonetic Alphabet?
 I bet you do.

-That’s the reason I created this simple Army Alphabet Codes Chart with pronunciation for each word.
+That’s the reason I created this simple Military Alphabet Codes Chart with pronunciation and acronyms for each word.